-Bob Larsen, UCLA head track and cross-country coach, recruited Reynolds for UCLA, thinking that the youngster had greatness in him.
-In 1983, Larsen was quoted as saying that Reynolds was "clear-cut the best high school distance runner in the nation."
+Bob Larsen, UCLA track and cross-country coach, recruited Reynolds thinking that the youngster had greatness in him.
+In 1983, Larsen said that Reynolds was "clear-cut the best high school distance runner in the nation."

-Herb Potter, his coach at Camarillo High, was quoted as saying that Reynolds "is really one of a kind.
+Herb Potter, his coach at Camarillo, said that Reynolds "is really one of a kind.
 I mean he's the kind of kid that comes along once in a lifetime if you're lucky."

-But that was before Reynolds, now a fifth-year senior at UCLA, ran into a lifetime of bad luck, into a series of injuries that have prevented him from completing one track or cross-country season in the past four years.
+But that was before Reynolds, now a fifth-year senior at UCLA, ran into a series of injuries that have prevented him from completing a full track or cross-country season in the past four years.

 He has been so plagued by injuries, he said, that "I haven't been able to consistently perform at all.
 I've never been able to train enough and get into good shape to race effectively."

 In his freshman year at UCLA, he said, he was bothered by a "shin-splint syndrome that was kind of chronic, that would never go away.
 It was kind of a structural problem.
-I have real high arches, and (when he runs) my heels pronate, or roll in, excessively."
+I have real high arches, and my heels pronate, or roll in, excessively."

 After his freshman year, surgeons operated on his left shin and scraped away scar tissue.
 He redshirted the following year.